Aizera/aizerapage/content/about.md

     My favorite story game, mainly because of the extential crisis I get even if I'm not actively playing it.
 Its world building is off the charts, and the OSTs are beyond amazing.

-The following links direct to the official steam page; they are not affiliate links.
-I just genuinely enjoy these games.
+<sub>_The following links direct to the official steam page; they are not affiliate links.
+I just genuinely enjoy these games._</sub>